It’s time to make sure your emergency kits and supplies are ready any time you need them. Are You Ready For A Natural Disaster?

 The American Red Cross and other emergency management staff may need to see documents in order to provide assistance depending on where you go and what you need.

-Local shelter officials might ask to see proof of residence.
-If you need medical assistance and you are outside your home area, you may need to provide copies of your health insurance policy information anyway for verification.
+Shelters might ask to see identification and maybe proof of residence.
+If you need medical assistance and you’re outside your area, you may need to provide copies of your health insurance policy information.

-- Copies of important documents, such as birth/marriage certificates, credit cards, drivers licenses
+- Copies of important documents and credit cards, drivers licenses, immunization records

 - List of family phone numbers and addresses outside the disaster area